 The pentatonic scale is excellent for improvised ensembles; you can just play around and never hit anything inordinately dissonant.
-The word pentatonic comes from the Greek word ‘pente’ meaning five (think pentagon or pentathlon) and tonic meaning tone, put them together and you get five tones or notes.
-Simply put, the pentatonic scale consists of five notes within one octave, that's why it is also sometimes referred to as a five-tone scale or five-note scale.
+The word pentatonic comes from the Greek word ‘Pente’ meaning five (think pentagon or pentathlon) and tonic meaning tone; put them together and you get five tones or notes.
+Simply put, the pentatonic scale consists of five notes within one octave: that's why it is also sometimes referred to as a five-tone scale or five-note scale.
 The notes in the pentatonic scale naturally sound good in any order because there are no dissonant intervals between any of them.

 These scales are developed with five notes and exist as two common types: major and minor pentatonic scales.
 The major pentatonic scale is more commonly used and is denoted as the primary pentatonic scale.
 The major pentatonic scale is the same as the major scale minus the fourth and seventh notes.
 So you can get C major pentatonic by starting with the C major scale, and removing F and B. Removing the F-B tri-tone means there are no wrong or dissonant notes in C major pentatonic.
-Everything you play will sound interesting and fresh, just perfect for beginners.
+Everything you play will sound interesting and fresh, just perfect for beginners and young learners.

 Safe Musical Haven

 You can use pentatonic tuned musical instruments as a kind of safe musical haven.
 The technique is not a problem, given the simplicity of the instruments.
 Dissonance is not a problem, given the pentatonic scale.
 When one experiences the simplicity of making pleasing melodies and harmonies on the pentatonic scale, making music suddenly becomes achievable and exciting.